blekenbleu/blekenbleu.github.io/Arduino/index.md

 and [board manager](https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/master/STM32/package_stm_index.json),
 for which there is now an [HID bootloader](https://github.com/Serasidis/STM32_HID_Bootloader), as described [on YouTube](https://www.youtube.com/watch?v=Myon8H111PQ).
-That video describes using the Blue Pill serial bootloader via USB COM dongle,
+That video installs the Blue Pill serial bootloader via USB COM dongle,
 but we will here describe using an [ST-Link V2 clone](https://www.ebay.com/itm/183320329257).
 My clone happens to have the *correct pinout* printed on its cover;
 slide that cover partly open (along the USB plug) to **check board pin artwork:**